 This 2014 German rodent study showed how the thalamus actively controlled and gated information to and from the cerebrum.

-“When asked if, given that
+“Q. When asked if, given that

-- sensory signals en route to the cortex undergo profound signal transformations in the thalamus,
+- Sensory signals en route to the cortex undergo profound signal transformations in the thalamus,

-- the thalamus, hypothalamus and hippocampus being part of the limbic system, might memory reconsolidation play a role in the cortico-thalamic pathway?
+- The thalamus, hypothalamus and hippocampus being part of the limbic system, might memory reconsolidation play a role in the cortico-thalamic pathway?

-Conversely, might the thalamic-cortical pathway affect memory?
+Q. Conversely, might the thalamic-cortical pathway affect memory?

-“If particular sensory-evoked activity patterns would cause long-term changes in the cortico-thalamic pathway, and thereby change the way incoming signals are processed before reaching the cortex,” he opines, “then this would indeed reflect a form of information storage.”
+A. “If particular sensory-evoked activity patterns would cause long-term changes in the cortico-thalamic pathway, and thereby change the way incoming signals are processed before reaching the cortex,” he opines, “then this would indeed reflect a form of information storage.”

 In other words, there are ways in addition to our usual ideas about memory that the limbic system remembers.

 Other items in news coverage included: